Uttamkumargit/Edubridge_data-analytics/PROJECTS/EDA PROJECT(Country wise covid19)/README.md

-# DASHBOARD- COUNTRY WISE COVID-19
+# COUNTRY WISE COVID-19 ANALYSIS

 Coronavirus disease 2019 (COVID-19) time series listing confirmed cases, reported deaths, reported recoveries, and reported active.
 Data is disaggregated by country (and sometimes subregion).
 Coronavirus disease (COVID-19) is caused by the Severe acute respiratory syndrome Coronavirus 2 (SARS-CoV-2) and has had a worldwide effect.
 On March 11 2020, the World Health Organization (WHO) declared it a pandemic, pointing to the over 118,000 cases of the Coronavirus illness in over 110 countries and territories around the world at the time.

-In this Dashboard, We can also see the Total confirmed cases, new cases, new deaths, new recoveries particular country.

 #Summary: